MuTsunTsai/shrewd/README.md

 ## Proxied constructor

 Since version 0.0.4, Shrewd uses Proxy [<sup>1</sup>](#1) in the class decorator.
-This leads to the result that the classname variables eventually stand for Proxy objects instead of the actual constructor functions.
+This leads to the result that the class name variables eventually stand for Proxy objects instead of the actual constructor functions.
 For example:

 ```ts
 @shrewd class A {}